mcrly/mcrly.github.io/_posts/2019-01-05-the-legend-of-zelda-a-link-between-worlds-complete.md

 ---
-title: "The Legend of Zelda: A Link Between Worlds (3DS) Story Complete"
+title: "The Legend of Zelda: A Link Between Worlds (3DS) Complete"
 date: 2019-01-05T15:14:00-04:00
 categories:
   - game